amankumarGH/ethbeginner/README.md

 STEPS:

 Go to remix id compiler , create a file with file extention '.sol' named so that you can run the code.
-Once you have created a file write the code on the file after that let compile the code , to do so we have to click on solidity compiler which is in the left side menubar .
+Once you have created a file write the code on the file after that let compile the code , To do so we have to click on solidity compiler which is in the left side menubar .
+Then click on the compile 'file.sol' (rectangled blue box).
+Below the solidity compiler there is 'Deploy and Run transaction' boxe click there and a click on the "DEPLOY" box .
+Now we are at the last step , We can now add and burn our transaction just by putting the price on the boxes, Which is created by the functions of the code.

+# AUTHORS

+Metacrafter AMAN KUMAR amankumaredi@gmail.com